 The primary attraction of Kinnaur Valley of course is its natural beauty.
 It is an endless series of mesmerizing vistas, dense forests, apple orchards, meadows, snow-capped peaks, and tiny hamlets.
 You can spend several days here doing absolutely nothing but still won’t have your fill of Kinnaur.

 Just the view out of your hotel window and the serenity of the place would be enough to make you want to stay here for another day.
 With that being said, there are a few places that can be termed as Tourist attractions in Kinnaur Valley.
 Mentioned below is the list.

 Sangla Valley / Village

-Sangla Valley, also known as Baspa Valley, is a river valley named after Baspa River that flows right through it.
-The town of Sangla is the largest town here after which, the valley is also referred to as Sangla Valley.
-This small town is located right next to Baspa river and serves as the base for people visiting the Valley.
+Sangla Valley, also known as Baspa Valley, is a river valley named after the Baspa River that flows right through it.
+The town of Sangla is the largest town here and serves as the base for people visiting the Valley.
 It is well connected by a good motorable road and also has a direct bus available from Shimla and Reckogn Peo.
 It is the name of this town due to which the valley is also referred to as Sangla Valley.

-- Kamru village and the fort here which is over 800 years old;
+- Kamru village and the fort; believed to be over 800 years old

 - Baspa Dam Reservoir

 - Lord Badri Nath Ji Temple

 - Saffron Farm